 - A powdery substance covering the leaf at an advanced stage.

-Note some squash plants have natural white streaks or spots on them, which may confuse you with mildew.
+Note that some squash plants have natural white streaks or spots, which may confuse you with mildew.

 How to treat powdery mildew?